These are the 10 best hair dryers for fine hair, tried and tested by us

 Reasons to avoid

-You get serious bang for your buck with this bargain hair dryer.
-This one tool gives three different finishes thanks to the included smoothing nozzle and diffuser attachments, so whether you are after pin-straight locks or a natural, wavy style, this dryer will work for you.
+There's serious bang for your buck with this bargain hair dryer.
+It features customisable styling, thanks to the smoothing nozzle and diffuser attachments, so it's a versatile tool whether you want to style bouncy blow dries or curly hair.

-Fine hair can often need some extra TLC when it comes to heated tools, which can cause the hair to become brittle or damaged.
-Despite the power of this Remington hair dryer (and trust us, it is very powerful), damage control is very much factored in.
-When we tested it, we found that our dry, bleached hair was left feeling hydrated and smooth with no frizz.
-This is thanks to the tourmaline, ionic and ceramic technologies that protect hair and also transfer micro-conditioners for a healthy finish.
+Fine hair often needs some extra TLC when it comes to heated tools, which can cause the hair to become brittle or damaged.
+Despite the power of this Remington dryer (and trust us, it is very powerful), damage control has very much been factored in.
+When we tested it, our dry, bleached hair was left feeling hydrated and smooth with no frizz – likely down to the tourmaline, ionic and ceramic technologies that both protect and transfer micro-conditioners to the hair for a healthy finish.

-This is one of the heavier hair dryers we tested, however thanks to its power and quick drying time, this wasn't an issue for us.
-From stepping out of the shower, a rough all-over blow dry only took about 10 minutes – about half the usual time our hair takes to dry and style from wet.
-For extremely quick heat styling that you can trust to look good, this is our go-to.
+This is one of the heavier dryers we tested but, thanks to its power and quick drying time, this really wasn't an issue for us.
+From stepping out of the shower, a rough all-over dry only took us 10 minutes or so – about half the usual time our tester's hair takes to dry and style.
+So, for extremely quick heat styling that you can trust will look good, this is our go-to.

 Our expert review: